brucemcpherson/bmIs/dependencies.md

 # Google Apps Script Project: bmIs
-This repo (bmIs) was automatically updated on 3/17/2025, 10:54:55 AM by GasGit
+This repo (bmIs) was automatically updated on 9/19/2025, 3:20:01 PM by GasGit

 For more information on gasgit, see the [desktop liberation site](https://ramblings.mcpher.com/drive-sdk-and-github/migrategasgit/ "desktop liberation")